ForgottenArbiter/forgottenarbiter.github.io/_posts/2020-8-08-Achievement-Guide.md

 Minimalist is another tricky achievement, requiring you to beat the act 3 boss while having at most 5 cards in the your deck.
 This is best attempted when Neow is offering a card removal, ideally, to remove two cards.
 Transform effects are also useful, though any resulting cards may still need to be removed later.
 Still, the achievement can be obtained fairly consistently even without a good Neow offering.
 Generally, the game plan for this achievement is as follows, and usually doesn't require you to get lucky with Empty Cage or Peace Pipe for extra removals:

-* Use any class except Silent, who starts with a larger deck.
-The achievement can be obtained with Silent, especially if you abuse glitches, but it's much less consistent.
-Watcher is probably the easiest, and I got 5 minimalist wins in a row with her in testing while writing this post.
-Ironclad and Defect are both similar difficulty.
 * Play on ascension 1 or 0, whichever you find more comfortable.
 Relics can be very helpful for some of the weaker Minimalist decks, but act 3 elites, especially Nemesis, can be problematic.
 Ascension 1 also tends to have fewer events than ascension 0, so card removals may be slightly more scarce.
 * Take any card removal option from Neow if available, or gamble for a good transform if it is offered.
 Otherwise, the chances of getting Minimalist are much lower, but I like swapping for a boss relic to see what I get.
 Astrolabe, Pandora's Box, and Empty Cage are all very useful swaps, though you would prefer to get Empty Cage later.
 Taking gold from Neow can also be a good option, as Minimalist runs tend to be tight on gold.
 * Take only 2 or 3 cards throughout the entire run.
 Turn down all others, and make sure the cards you do take are effective in a final five-card deck.
 More on specific card choices later.